 The hunt for the truth continues!
 The X-Files is set to return with 10 brand new episodes for the 2017-2018 television season!
 Like any good XPhile, I immediately did a happy dance.
 Mulder and Scully are back!
 Then, as is the natural course of events, I began a re-watch.
 That is, a selective re-watch of favorite episodes featuring classic Mulder and Scully moments.
 Mulder and Scully’s relationship is, without doubt, one of the classic romances of all time.
 What started as a reluctant partnership evolved into a complex relationship that defies explanation.
 Every glance, touch, and word was filled with subtleties that spoke to their deeply rooted connection.
 Their bond has been tested time and time again and found to be unbreakable.

 It’s difficult to choose one classic Mulder and Scully moment as the best.
 After all, every moment is unique to its circumstance.
 Instead, these are a few classic Mulder and Scully moments any XPhile would appreciate.
 The list below focuses on the series.
-Thus, there are no moments from the movie.
+Thus, there are no moments from the movies.
 Also, each classic Mulder and Scully moment portray different aspects of their relationship.
 There are moments of friendship and humor.
 Of course, no list is complete without romantic moments!
 Check out the list below and I hope you enjoy this trip down memory lane!

 15 Out of this World Classic Mulder and Scully Moments